In the dental FAQ below, you’ll find answers to the most common questions we get asked about children’s dental care.

 Yes, baby Tylenol can be used to help ease teething pain or if your child becomes sick or develops a slight fever.
 Baby Tylenol can be administered every 4 to 6 hours as needed, but no more than 5 doses in a 24-hr period.

-What order do teeth fall out?
+In what order do baby teeth fall out?

 How long does it take for children’s front teeth to grow back?

 Once a baby tooth falls out it can take up to 6 months or more for your child’s permanent tooth to grow in and replace it.
 In some cases, having a pediatric dentist insert a spacer is necessary to prevent more invasive braces or orthodontic work in the future.
-Not to worry!
-We have an orthodontist (specialist in teeth irregularities) that visits our Keswick office.

 How many teeth do kids have?